 Select the database type used by the application.
-In this tutorial, the database type is Sybase ASA 7/8/9/10.
-Select the Used column of Sybase ASA 7/8/9/10, as shown in Figure 7-33.
+In this tutorial, the database type is Sybase ASA 7/8/9/10/11/12.
+Select the Used column of Sybase ASA 7/8/9/10/11/12.

-Figure 7-33: DB Type
+Figure 7.33: DB Type

-If Sybase ASA 7/8/9/10 is not configured (The Configured column is "No"), you should select it and click the Edit button to create a profile for it.
-The Database Type Profile Configuration window will be displayed, as shown in Figure 7-34.
+If Sybase ASA 7/8/9/10/11/12 is not configured (The Configured column is "No"), you should select it and click the Edit button to create a profile for it.
+The Database Type Profile Configuration window will be displayed.

-Figure 7-34: Database Type Profile Configuration window
+Figure 7.34: Database Type Profile Configuration window

-Step 1 - Specify the following settings for ODBC interface in the Database Type Profile Configuration window, as shown in Table 7-4.
+- Step 1 Select the Outer Join Syntax that PowerBuilder will format from the drop-down list for Database in the Database Type Profile Configuration window. - Step 2 Specify the following settings for ODBC interface in the Database Type Profile Configuration window.

-Table 7-4: Database type profile settings
+Table 7.4: Database type profile settings

-In this field You should

-ODBC Interface Choose the ODBC Interface radio button.

-Data Source Choose appeontutor from the dropdown list.
-If appeontutor is not available, please choose the Appeon demo database ( appeonsampleforserver or appeonsample2forserver ), or any other Sybase ASA data source.
+In this field You should ODBC Interface Choose the ODBC Interface radio button.
+Data Source Choose appeantutor from the dropdown list.
+If appeontutor is not available, please choose the Appeon demo database (appeonsampleforserver or appeonsample2forserver), or any other Sybase ASA data source.
 User ID Leave this field blank.
 Password Leave this field blank.

-Step 2 - Click Test to verify that the connection is successful, as shown in Figure 7-35.
+Step 3 - Click Test to verify that the connection is successful.

-Figure 7-35: Test successful
+Figure 7.35: Test successful

-Step 3 - Click OK.
+Step 4 - Click OK.